Left 4 Dead 2: German ban and unbanning

 In order to achieve the highest possible rating given by Germany's Unterhaltungssoftware Selbstkontrolle (Freigegeben ab 18 Jahren gemäß § 14 JuSchG, meaning "Restricted for those below the age of 18"), Valve had to heavily censor the game's violent content similar to the Australian version.
-However, the international (and thus uncensored) version was indexed by the Federal Department for Media Harmful to Young Persons on December 1, 2009 in order to prevent sellers from advertising or selling it to minors.
+However, the international (and thus uncensored) version was indexed by the Federal Department for Media Harmful to Young Persons on December 1, 2009, in order to prevent sellers from advertising or selling it to minors.
 On February 15, 2010, the Amtsgericht Tiergarten confiscated all European PC versions for violation of § 131 StGB (representation of violence), meaning they may not be sold; however, it is still legal to import (with the risk that the game is confiscated by customs) and own the game.
 The court said that the game trivializes violence due to its high killing rate and explicit graphical representation of mutilation.
 They also sensed a strong cynical attitude behind the game's concept.

-On January 29, 2021, the uncensored version was released for Germany after a re-evaluation from German authorities.
-Users in Germany who had purchased the game, can switch to the uncensored version as downloadable content, similarly to Australian consumers.
+On January 29, 2021, the uncensored version was released for Germany after a re-evaluation from German authorities and was reclassified to 18.
+Users in Germany who had purchased the game can switch to the uncensored version as downloadable content, similarly to Australian consumers.